coyiutoc/VCL-Web-Framework/docs/manual/pages/developing_new_properties.md

 ## Overriding

 There are instances where new conditions or plots cannot be supported naturally by the framework.
 These usually are **unconventional** instances.
 A good example are all the conditions prefixed with `distractor_<color>_shades`.
-These conditions plot **TWO** distributions onto a graph, and additionally do not follow any of the supported trial structures.
+These conditions plot **TWO** distributions onto a scatter graph, and additionally do not follow any of the supported trial structures.
 There is therefore a way to **NOT USE** the base plots (e.g. anything in `d3-base-plots`) and to not be dependent on any of the trial structures, so you can create your subconditions dynamically instead of declaring them inside `/data/constants`.

 ### Custom Plots

-If you need to create a d3 script specially tailored for the condition:
+Assuming that you have a plot that can be categorized under one of the main graph types, but there is some **unconventional** set-up involved that may likely break or cause the main base plot code to become messy, create a custom d3 script.

+For example, the `distractor` conditions plot two distributions onto a single scatter plot, and also have a very specific way of plotting points to allow equal occlusion between the distributions.
+Adding this into this functionality into the `d3-base-plots/scatter_plot.js` will likely make things very messy.
+So we created a custom D3 script for it instead (`d3-custom-plots/distractor_scatter_plot.js`).

 1. Inside `/scripts/experiment-properties/graphing/custom_graphing_controller.js`.
    - Add an if-else clause inside the function `is_custom_plot`.
 Basically should return true for your condition.